 If you’re heading to Islas de Gigantes, the famous starting point would be at the Bancal Port in Carles.
 Before you ride the boat, make sure to pay the environmental fee at the tourism office.
 Travel time from Bancal to Gigantes Islands is approximately 1 to 1.5 hours.

 Take note that the boat only runs once daily from Bancal to Gigantes Norte Island.
-It departs Bancal Port at 10 AM and leaves the Island at 2 PM, so we suggest you come at the port early.
+It departs Bancal Port at 10 AM and leaves the Island at 2 PM, so we suggest you come to the port early.

-Fortunately, those who are availing the tour packages are served special trips by the tour operators at their agreed scheduled time.
+Fortunately, those who are availing of the tour packages are served special trips by the tour operators at their agreed scheduled time.